mrvillafria/MechaCar_Statistical_Analysis/README.md

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-What metric or metrics are you going to test?
+- What metric or metrics are you going to test?
+	- There are many different factors to consider when choosing a car.
+When looking at how MechcaCar performs against their competitors, the metric I would like to analyze more would be safety ratings of the MechaCar.

-What is the null hypothesis or alternative hypothesis?
+- What is the null hypothesis or alternative hypothesis?
+	- Null Hypothesis: If MechaCars and their competitors have the same amount of safety features, MechaCars safety ratings will be the same or less than their competition.
+	- Alternative Hypothesis: If MechaCars and their competitors have the same amount of safety features, MechaCars safety ratings will be higher than their competition.

-What statistical test would you use to test the hypothesis?
+- What statistical test would you use to test the hypothesis?
 And why?
+	- I would use the multiple linear regression test to analyze the different safety features.

-What data is needed to run the statistical test?
+- What data is needed to run the statistical test?
+	- Some examples of safety features we would like to look at are airbags, traction control, seatbelts, emergency breaks, and blind spot detection.